Leyland Royal Tiger Worldmaster: Export

 North America and the UK were the only areas in the world in the 1960s and 1970s where a passenger was unlikely to find a Worldmaster.
 Israel was the largest market with more than 5,000 in service, most of them had locally built bodies.
 More than 3,600 chassis were built at the Leyland Ashdod plant in Israel.
 They served as interurban, urban, coaches and even as trucks.
 Many were re-bodied during the 1980s.
 In India, Portugal and Spain examples even had double-deck bodies fitted.
 Almost all markets produced their own styles and makes of coachwork, for example Casaro of Italy produced a Ghia-styled coach on LERT2 with a flamboyant grille, ribbed anodised-aluminium skirt panels and large tail fins.
 This was reproduced as Matchbox Toys number 40, "Leyland Royal Tiger Coach".
 Ayats in Spain produced an LERT1 whose frontal aspect resembled the Edsel car, and many other coachbuilders made pan-continental names bodying the Worldmaster, DAB in particular, able to respond in 1959 to a short-notice order from Poland's state tourism authority, became favoured by and eventually taken over by Leyland.
 Other globally notable coachbuilders to body Worldmasters include Ha'argaz and Merkavim in Israel, Jonckheere, Van Hool, Marcopolo, Custom Coaches and New Zealand Motor Bodies.
-One noteworthy customer of the Israeli-bodied variants (both Ha'argaz and Merkavim) was the ITB of Bucharest, SR Romania, which took delivery of multiple buses in 1968-1969; this was seen symbolical of Romanian defiance against Soviet policies at the time.

 Rhodesian Railways specified a 6x2 version of the Worldmaster with Leyland-Albion non-reactive suspension for the rear bogie.
 By 1960 Leyland South Africa developed a version of the Worldmaster with front-vertical engine, but this was discontinued after the 1962 merger with AEC in favour of the stronger-selling AEC Kudu.
 Later the Guy Victory J and the Albion Clydesdale were available for this market sector.
 A notable use of Worldmaster units was in two BUT 9641T trolleybus chassis, formerly London Transport Q1 class vehicles, that the Santander Trolleybus company rebuilt to 11 m length with extended front overhang.

 Eventually the PSU3 and 5 Leopards relegated the Worldmaster to markets requiring very heavy-duty chassis.
 Australia and New Zealand gradually converted to the Leopard from the first half of the 1960s whilst Worldmasters continued to dominate sales in the Nordic areas of Europe until at least 1971 but thereafter even Norway and Finland took to the Leopard (Sweden preferring its own Scania and Volvo chassis).
 From the mid-1970s West Africa was the last stronghold of substantial Worldmaster orders, Lagos Municipality in particular favouring the type, using Marshall and Willowbrook dual-door bodies to an outline resembling British Electric Traction standard Leyland Leopards but with bigger tyres, greater ground clearance and an inherent toughness of character no Leopard ever possessed.